 And this is the third highest peak he climbs in Africa!
 There’s more to come!

 Those of us who climb Mt aux Sources should also remember how we drive to within an hour or two’s leisurely walk from the chain ladder.
-To get to these higher mountains there’s days of trekking before you reach the point in the picture.
+To get to these higher mountains there are days of trekking before you reach the point in the picture.
 And there’s way less oxygen available up there!
 After reading some chapters I had to go’n lie down for a while.

 Here’s the back cover blurb: ( – get the book on takealot.com – )